Global Load Balancing using NSX ALB in VMC

 • Credentials: Provide the credentials of the controller node.

-• IP Address: Provide IP address of individual controller nodes and select port as 443.
+• IP Address: Provide the IP address of individual controller nodes and enter port 443.

 Note: You can either enter the Controller Cluster IP address or specify an individual node when configuring controller information.

-Under GSLB Subdomain, enter the publically resolvable URL which will be used to access the application servers.
-This URL will be the single point of entry for all application servers that are going to be load balanced via GSLB.
+Under GSLB Subdomain, enter the publicly resolvable URL which will be used to access the application servers.
+This URL will be the single point of entry for all application servers that are load-balanced via GSLB.

 Note: In my lab, I have the domain vmclab.net hosted in AWS.

-Click on the Save and Set DNS Virtual Services button.
+Click the Save and Set DNS Virtual Services button.

 Under DNS Virtual Service, select the Virtual Service that you have created earlier and map it with the GSLB Subdomain, and hit save.